SCA stands for Strong Customer Authentication.

 SCA adds an extra layer of security and aims to prevent fraud related to online payments.

 A new requirement on businesses comes into force here in the UK from September 15th.
 Strong Customer Authentication (SCA) is part of a range of legislation from the EU entitled the second Payments Services Directive (PSD2).

 The main substance of SCA is standards used by merchants to verify that the cardholder has physical possession of their credit card.
 This makes it much harder for fraudsters to use stolen cards online.
 Preventing fraud and costly chargebacks will certainly be a positive.

 To ensure that you are who you say you are, you may be asked two questions from these 3 forms of identification.

 Something that the consumer Knows - such as a PIN or a Password

 Something that the consumer Has - such as a mobile device, a card reader or even a one time code sent to those devices

 Something that the consumer Is - such as a fingerprint or other biometrics like Face ID

-SCA is a requirement for e-commerce stores, which will be enforced in the UK from 14th March 2022.
-For some larger electronic transactions it is already being used.
+SCA is a requirement for e-commerce stores, which has been enforced in the UK since the 14th March 2022.

 In 2019, UK card fraud losses were over £620 million according to UK Finance.
 SCA is just one of the measures taken, which is hoped to reduce that number.
 Our habits have changed, as we do more transactions online, so our regulations must adapt to beat the fraudsters.